Do you know ?

-Our team is distributed (Macedonia/Norway) and fully Scrum certified.
+Our team is distributed (Macedonia/Norway) and Scrum based.

 I was a part of a distributed (Macedonian/English) team that worked on a large web application called The Claims Cloud.
 We, as well as everybody else in the company followed a strict Scrum methodology that helped us remain organized in the face of a complicated insurance industry.

 My daily work included both front and back-end programming with all of the technologies listed above.
 We used Visual Studio Team Services to track our progress and we did code reviews to keep the technical debt to a minimum.

 I built multiple applications while I was a student and did a ton of essays as additional learning material.